Sophie-Vogel/GEE-summer-fall-vegetation/README.md

 ## Google Earth Engine Fall vs Summer Vegetation
-This project compares vegetation classifications with and without the addition of fall images.
+This project compares vegetation classifications with and without the addition of a fall satellite image.
 I explain where there may be confusions and how they can be corrected.

 ## Potential Confusions